smikhalevski/react-executor/README.md

-[Aborts the pending task](#abort-a-task) with [`TimeoutError`](https://developer.mozilla.org/en-US/docs/Web/API/DOMException#timeouterror) if the task execution took longer then the given delay.
+[Aborts the pending task](#abort-a-task) with [`TimeoutError`](https://developer.mozilla.org/en-US/docs/Web/API/DOMException#timeouterror) if the task execution took longer than the given delay.

 <!-- prettier-ignore -->
 ```ts